Mayor encouraging New Yorkers to put AirTags in cars to fight auto theft

 Carmen Parrilla lives in Castle Hill and said on Sunday that her neighbor’s car was stolen three days before.
 She is hoping to receive a free AirTag.

-“They come into our neighborhoods, it’s like homes at night and everybody’s sleeping,” said Parrilla.
+“They come into our neighborhoods, it’s like homes at night and everybody’s sleeping,” Parrilla said.
 “They just do what they do and they’re very professional about it.”

 The Association for Better New York is donating the AirTags, which allow a user to track their whereabouts in real-time on an iPhone.